 Deborah is a bioinformatics scientist in the Toxicology in the 21st Century (Tox21) initiative within the Division of Preclinical Innovation at NCATS.
-She joined NCATS in 2014 and currently focuses on data curation and the analysis of quantitative high-throughput screening data to predict in vivo toxicity.
-Deborah led an effort to investigate the in vitro activity profiles and chemical structures of a library of approximately 10,000 compounds (Tox21 10K) to reveal the bioactivity signatures of drugs and environmental chemicals.
+She joined NCATS in 2014 and currently focuses on computational toxicology efforts, including the analysis of quantitative high-throughput screening data to predict in vivo toxicity.
+Deborah investigated the in vitro activity profiles and chemical structures of a library of approximately 10,000 compounds (Tox21 10K) to reveal the bioactivity signatures of drugs and environmental chemicals.
 She received a bachelor’s degree in physiology and neurobiology from the University of Maryland, College Park in 2014 and is currently pursuing a Ph.D. in bioinformatics and computational biology at George Mason University.

-Andrew received his B.Sc. in biochemistry/biomathematics from the State University of New York College at Geneseo in 2015.
+Andrew received his B.Sc. in biochemistry/biomathematics from the State University of New York College at Geneseo in 2015 and his Ph.D. from The Ohio State University in 2021.
 From 2015 to 2016, he was a postbaccalaureate fellow working with Michael Ombrello, M.D., at the National Institute of Arthritis and Musculoskeletal and Skin Diseases to identify ultra-rare genetic variants associated with systemic juvenile idiopathic arthritis.
-In 2016, he began working with Ewy Mathe, Ph.D., at The Ohio State University while pursuing a Ph.D. in biomedical informatics, and he transitioned to NCATS in 2020.
+In 2016, he began working with Ewy Mathé, Ph.D., at The Ohio State University while pursuing a Ph.D. in biomedical research.
+He transitioned to NCATS in 2020.
 His research interests include metabolomics and bioinformatics.
-His projects include the identification of metabolomic profiles associated with worse dedifferentiated liposarcoma, development of the Relational Database of Metabolomics Pathways (RaMP) database/R package, and development of network-based methodology for functional enrichment analysis of metabolomic data.
+His projects include the identification of metabolomic profiles associated with worse dedifferentiated liposarcoma and the development of the Relational Database of Metabolomics Pathways (RaMP) database.

 Kyle Spencer, M.S.

 Kyle received his B.S. in biomedical sciences in 2016 and an M.S. in biology in 2018 from Central Michigan University, and he is pursuing a Ph.D. in biomedical sciences focusing on computational biology and bioinformatics at The Ohio State University.
-Kyle’s current projects seek to understand how diet affects the composition of the bacteriome and metabolome in the gut and, ultimately, how it affects gut epithelial integrity.
+Kyle’s current projects seek to understand how gut epithelial morphology is impacted by different environmental factors, such as diet or prebiotic intervention.
 Kyle’s goal is to merge classical bacteriology with the power of computational biology to improve digestive health.

 Gregory Tawa, Ph.D.